Indigenous priority seats for Health and Human Service Programs

 • Once the 12.5% of priority seats have been filled, Indigenous applicants will go through the regular admissions process.

-• Priority seats for Indigenous applicants are held until two months prior to the beginning of the program.
+• Priority seats for Indigenous applicants are held until two months before the beginning of the program.
 All unused seats are returned to the regular domestic applicant pool.

 • Any questions about the application process, please contact hhsindigenoussupport@camosun.ca